 I try to take photos of the gravestone in the cemeteries above if a photo request has been submitted.

 The three cemeteries in my hometown of Melrose, Stearns County, Minnesota are:

 I have documented these three cemeteries by creating Find A Grave burial records for every individual buried in the three cemeteries through 2011.

-In addition to the burial records, gravestone photos have been posted.
+In addition to the burial records, I've posted gravestone photos as well.
 Links to the spouse, parents and children continue to be added if the genealogy connection is known.